gchochla/gchochla.github.io/_pages/about.md

 In my free time, I sleep, work out, and experience existential angst from the ghost of Ancient Greece and what could (should) have been.

-> I must not procrastinate.
-Procrastination is the mind-killer.
-Procrastination is the little death that brings total obliteration.
-I will face my procrastination.
+> I must not [procrastinate].
+[Procrastination] is the mind-killer.
+[Procrastination] is the little death that brings total obliteration.
+I will face my [procrastination].
 I will permit it to pass over me and through me.
 And when it has gone past, I will turn the inner eye to see its path.
-Where the procrastination has gone there will be nothing.
+Where the [procrastination] has gone there will be nothing.
 Only I will remain.
+\- Dune (Frank Herbert)